hertzmann/hertzmann.github.io/_posts/2022-08-29-photography-history.md

 ---
 layout: page
 title: How Photography Became An Art Form
-summary: People saw it as a machine replacing artists, but it became an artistic tool
+description: People saw it as a machine replacing artists, but it became an artistic tool
 author:  AaronHertzmann
 image: "/images/photohistory/baudelaire-crop.jpg"
-og:image: "/images/photohistory/baudelaire-crop.jpg"
 ---

 # How Photography Became An Art Form